MyDuan/Sign-Language-Digits-recognize/README.md

 A sample web app create in Express framework by using docker-compose

 Using nginx mysql Redis container.
-In nginx, it use http now and I will add https to it later.
+In nginx, it use https and use EntryKit to render different .conf to set server_name, host_name, log path and ssl key.